 Since those early days Marina has devoted a significant part of her life to the pursuit of every type of fish at every available opportunity wherever in the world that may be.
 Marina learnt to Spey cast when she was 8 years old and caught her first Atlantic salmon when she was 12.
 Since then she has fished numerous Scottish rivers including the Tweed, Oykel, Spey, Borgie and her passion has taken her further afield to Norway and Iceland in 2016.

 The picture above is Marina with a Norwegian salmon she landed on the Reisa River on a black and red sunray.
-You can see the external damage she has suffered possibly from nets that run along Norway’s coastline giving each wild salmon a near impossible journey back to the river to spawn.
+You can see the external damage the salmon has suffered possibly from nets that run along Norway’s coastline giving each wild salmon a near impossible journey back to the river to spawn.
 Note the scar running vertically down the lateral line, tears on her dorsal fin and jagged gill plates.

 To discover more about Marina and her fishing adventures please visit www.marinagibsonfishing.com